Helping Local Authorities dramatically improve the cost and effectiveness of their passenger transport services.

 Manage costs of supply

-Where the initial review recognises that costs per passenger are too high, move to a new and innovative procurement method, igniting interest in the whole marketplace and ensuring very effective competition
+Where the initial review identifies that costs per passenger are too high, move to a new and innovative procurement approach, strategically igniting and developing the supply base and ensuring the most effective competition and therefore value for money

 Bringing together transport delivery functions in to a coherent integrated transport unit with full overview of all internal and external resources and all transport requirements across times of the day and days of the week